Bob Craig (rugby)

 Robert Robertson Craig (1 September 1881 – 5 March 1935) was an Australian rugby union and pioneer professional rugby league footballer who represented his country at both sports - a dual-code rugby international.
 He was a member of the Australian rugby union team, which won the gold medal at the 1908 Summer Olympics.
 Prior to his rugby career he won state championships in swimming and soccer and played top-level water polo.

 All round sportsman

-Prior to his rugby careers Craig was one of Australia's greatest all-round sportsmen.
+Prior to his rugby career, Craig was one of Australia's greatest all-round sportsmen.
 He won eight consecutive State swimming championships between 1899 and 1906; he appeared in four Sydney premiership winning water polo sides and in 1905 he was a member of the Balmain soccer club which that year won the Gardiner Cup, the NSW State competition.

 Rugby union career

-Craig toured Britain and North America with the 1908–09 Wallabies and at the end of that tour won Olympic Gold medal in London in the team captained by Chris McKivat.
-On his return to Australia he joined the fledgling code of rugby league along with 13 of his Olympic teammates.
+Craig toured Britain and North America with the 1908–09 Wallabies and, at the end of that tour, won an Olympic Gold medal in London in the team captained by Chris McKivat.
+On his return to Australia, he joined the fledgling code of rugby league along with 13 of his Olympic teammates.